 Masseria dell'Uliveto is composed of:

-Primary bedroom with a double bed composed of two single beds ajoined.
+- Primary bedroom with a double bed composed of two single beds adjoined.

 The outdoor area is full of greenery and vegetation.
 It is enhanced by a beautiful porch with climbing plants, the large private pool (14 x 8 meters) is near the structure and there are a number of alcoves and hammocks around the garden.
 There is a laundry area and a large outdoor oven / barbecue.

-We suggest Masseria dell'Uliveto to a family or a couple of friends who are looking for an authentic and tranquil home located among nature and only five minutes from the beach.
+We suggest Masseria dell'Uliveto to families or couples of friends who are looking for an authentic and tranquil home located among nature and only five minutes from the beach.

 |Size||Sleeps up to 6, 3 bedrooms|